 Are computers evil?
 No. A tool is a tool.
 A sword can harvest grain or slaughter innocent people by the dozens.
 It isn't the machine itself, it's how it stores and retrieves data that is the great problem.
 There's an old saying that goes, "If all you have is a hammer, everything looks like a nail."
 That applies here.

 Almost single-handedly the computer has virtually eliminated the very thing we most despised about school when we were kids.
-There was always one sort of test that teachers gave that we dreaded worse than a trip to the dentist.
+There was always one sort of test that teachers gave that we dreaded worse than a trip to the dentist - The essay test.

-I taught school for 5 years.
-Essay tests are a pain in the butt to grade.
+I taught school for 5 years and I can tell you that essay tests are a pain in the butt to grade.
 Kids hate them.
 Teachers hate them.
 We used to give them out of a sense of duty to force kids to really think.
 They are hard to create and harder still to grade.

 Since my teaching days, however, the computer has saved students and teachers from the dreaded essay.
 Because computers are very good at collecting data, storing it, crunching numbers and spitting out scores, they have seduced our education system away from the essay toward the multiple choice answer.
 Remember how we loved true/false tests as kids and how relieved we were to find out there wouldn't be any essay questions on the exam.
 True/false and multiple choice tests were great.
 You could guess and still get some right.
 An answer was simple.
 Right or wrong.
 A, B, or C. Just a matter of guessing which was the most correct answer.